rafaelgomesxyz/esgst/README.md

 You can also use the userscript on Android through Firefox with Violentmonkey or USI, but some features might not work or not be optimized enough for mobile.

-**Beta Versions:** Beta versions of the userscript are always available at [https:/rafaelgssa.gitlab.io/esgst/userscript.beta.user.js](https:/rafaelgssa.gitlab.io/esgst/userscript.beta.user.js).
+**Beta Versions:** The latest beta version of the userscript is always available at [https:/rafaelgssa.gitlab.io/esgst/userscript.beta.user.js](https:/rafaelgssa.gitlab.io/esgst/userscript.beta.user.js).

 * [Changelog](https://gitlab.com/rafaelgssa/esgst/-/releases)